MODOK: Family life

-In the M.O.D.O.K.: Head Games storyline, MODOK Superior begins to have vivid hallucinations of a family life with a human wife and son, named Jodie and Lou, and a similarly robot daughter named Melissa.
+In the four-issue miniseries M.O.D.O.K.: Head Games, MODOK Superior begins to have vivid hallucinations of a family life with a human wife and son, named Jodie and Lou, and a similarly robot daughter named Melissa.
 Believing that he is malfunctioning, and his life threatened by Monica Rappaccini and the rest of A.I.M., MODOK Superior sets out to "fix" himself.
 After being briefly killed and resurrected by Gwen Poole, his search for answers leads him to his childhood home, where he is reunited with his father and A.I.M.'s true founder, Alvin Tarleton.
 Alvin reveals to MODOK Superior that he forced his son George to undergo the process of becoming the original MODOK against his will as, contrary to his origin, George was a rather inept employee at A.I.M.
 His wife Jodie was a manifestation of a program called JOD1E that was meant to sequester him.
 Now empowered with the knowledge of his true upbringing, MODOK Superior traps his father's consciousness inside his phone and uses the bodies of leftover Super-Adaptoids to create solidified and weaponized versions of his imaginary family.

 Powers, abilities, and equipment

-Formerly, George Tarleton was subjected to a mutagenic process that granted him hyper-intelligence, thus sacrificing his body in exchange for the world's most humungous brain.
-He possesses highly enhanced intuition, pattern solving, information storage/retrieval, and logical/philosophical structuring.
-MODOK's unique ability to predict probable outcomes of tactical and strategic scenarios is so extraordinary that it bordered on precognition.
-His hunches are heightened to the degree they were almost always correct.
-He can recall every moment with his perfect memory.
-However, his creativity remains at an average human level.
+George Tarleton was subjected to a mutagenic process that granted him hyper-intelligence, thus sacrificing his body in exchange for the world's most humungous brain.
+He possessed highly enhanced intuition, pattern solving, information storage/retrieval, and logical/philosophical structuring.
+MODOK's unique ability to predict probable outcomes of tactical and strategic scenarios was so extraordinary that it bordered on precognition.
+His hunches were heightened to the degree that they were almost always correct.
+He could recall every moment with his perfect memory.
+However, his creativity remained at an average human level.

-Courtesy of A.I.M. technology, MODOK wore a headband on his forehead that enables him to focus his mental power into devastating energy beams variously known as "Brain-Beams" or "Mind-Beams".
-He has vast psionic abilities, plus allowing him to contact others through telepathy, mentally control individuals or large groups, and generate force fields strong enough to withstand minor nuclear explosions.
-A side effect of this mutation was also the enormous growth of Tarleton's head to the extent that his own body can no longer support its weight without assistance.
-Now, he relies on an exoskeleton and a hoverchair called the Doomsday Chair for support, as well as movement.
-The Doomsday Chair is also equipped with destructive weapons, including missiles and lasers.
+Courtesy of A.I.M. technology, MODOK wore a headband on his forehead that enabled him to focus his mental power into devastating energy beams variously known as "Brain-Beams" or "Mind-Beams".
+He had vast psionic abilities, allowing him to contact others through telepathy, mentally control individuals or large groups, and generate force fields strong enough to withstand minor nuclear explosions.
+A side effect of this mutation was also the enormous growth of Tarleton's head to the extent that his own body could no longer support its weight without assistance; thus, he relied on an exoskeleton and a hoverchair called the Doomsday Chair for support as well as movement.
+The Doomsday Chair was also equipped with destructive weapons, including missiles and lasers.
 Twice in his career, MODOK employed a large mechanical android body specially made so he could fit inside its head for greater mobility.

-His organs also wore out quickly, necessitating the use of harvested clones which are utilized to sustain his life.
-As the leader of A.I.M., MODOK has advanced technology, vast resources, and a personal army at his disposal.
-Currently, MODOK's successor, MODOK Superior also has the same appearance, intellect, and powers as Tarleton does, but apparently none of his weaknesses.
+His internal organs also wore out quickly, necessitating the use of harvested clones which were utilized to sustain his life.
+As the leader of A.I.M., MODOK had advanced technology, vast resources, and a personal army at his disposal.

+MODOK's successor, MODOK Superior, also has the same appearance, intellect, and powers as Tarleton did, but apparently none of his weaknesses.